-- Add in salt, vanilla, and flour, scraping down sides of bowl, just until dough comes together.
-Manually fold in pecans.
+- Add in salt, vanilla, flour and baking powder scraping down sides of bowl, just until dough comes together.
+Manually fold in pecans and chocolate chips.

 - Divide dough into 8 pieces; squeeze down to shape into balls.
 I used a small glass to flatten it into a disk.

 - Place 3 inches apart, on a baking sheet topped with parchment paper.
 Gently flatten with the bottom of a glass (reshape sides if necessary).

 - Bake for 15-17 minutes until sides are slightly brown but center still soft, rotating halfway for even baking.